Three browser tabs, two half-finished documents, and one good idea you are about to forget

 Body doubling means working in the presence of another person, even if they are doing something completely different.
 It sounds too simple to work.
 But for ADHD brains, the social presence of another person provides an external accountability signal that partially compensates for weak internal self-monitoring.

-A 2024 study by Eagle and colleagues surveyed 220 neurodivergent participants, including 139 adults with ADHD, examining body doubling as a focus strategy [5].
+A 2024 study by Eagle, Baltaxe-Admony, and Ringland surveyed 220 participants, 193 of whom identified as neurodivergent, including 139 adults with ADHD, examining body doubling as a focus strategy [5].
 Researchers found that participants described body doubling as having someone present – in person or on a call – to stay on task, directly supporting the mechanism of external accountability for ADHD focus.
 While the underlying mechanism involves what psychologist Robert Zajonc identified as social facilitation effects – the presence of another person increasing arousal and task engagement [6] – the ADHD-specific application has now been validated through community research.

 Body doubling activates ADHD focus by providing external social accountability, compensating for the internal self-monitoring deficits common in ADHD brains [5].

 You do not need a physical coworker.
-Virtual body doubling platforms like Focusmate pair you with a stranger for 25 or 50-minute work sessions.
+Virtual body doubling platforms pair you with a stranger for 25 or 50-minute work sessions.
 You state your intention at the start, work silently, and check in at the end.
+Focusmate and Flow Club are the two most popular options; ADHD-specific Discord servers (search “ADHD coworking”) offer drop-in sessions throughout the day at no cost.
 If you have been struggling with the neuroscience behind focus and attention, body doubling might be the missing structural piece.
 And if interruptions derail your body doubling sessions, our guide on handling interruptions effectively covers strategies for protecting those focused blocks.

 How to set up a body doubling practice for ADHD focus: